-This article describes the main components of fire protection systems, while indicating the NYC Building Code sections with the corresponding technical requirements.
-Keep in mind this is just an informative guide, not to be used in the place of building codes for an actual project.
+This article provides an overview of the main components used in fire protection systems, indicating the NYC Building Code sections with the corresponding requirements.
+Keep in mind that this is only an informative guide, not to be used instead of building codes when designing an actual fire protection system.

 Automatic Fire Sprinklers